Overall, the Islands are often ranked as the healthiest state in America.

 In addition to the 2,000 young people with severe issues, many of whom get help from the Child and Adolescent Mental Health Division, another 4,500 receive specialized services from therapists in their schools.
 And overall, 12,000 Hawaii children and adolescents receive some level of services for non-academic issues through their schools, according to data from the state departments of Health and Education.

-When he took the lead at state’s Child and Adolescent Mental Health Division a decade ago, Michels was appalled to discover that one of the children in state care had spent nine months in a hospital setting.
+When he took the lead at the state’s Child and Adolescent Mental Health Division a decade ago, Michels was appalled to discover that one of the children in state care had spent nine months in a hospital setting.
 He says that no longer happens.
 The focus has been to reduce the time children spend in institutional therapy in favor of treatment in their homes whenever possible.

 “When you have a kid in a certain level of treatment, they can get better, and then they plateau,” says Michels.
 Keeping them in an institutional setting means just spending money without seeing advances, he says.